IHE/ITI.Topologies/topologies.md

 ![Document Access: Intra-Community With Central Services in Multiple Community Directory](images/access-intra-central-partOf.svg)

+**Figure 5.1.6-1: Intra-Community With Central Services in Multiple Community Directory**

 In the search, we are showing the EHR searching for Endpoints where data flows from the known locations of treatment, and due to the fact that Urgent Health happens to be in Valley HIE which uses central services, the documents from Urgent Health are included:

 ![Document Access: Intra-Community With Central Services in Multiple Community Directory: Doing the search](images/access-intra-central-partOf-seq.svg)

+**Figure 5.1.6-2: Intra-Community With Central Services in Multiple Community Directory: Doing the search**

 ### 5.1.7 Multiple Communities, Intra-community Access, Central Services, Organization Data Flow via OrganizationAffiliation